mithun321/RepData_PeerAssessment1/PA1_template.md

 ## 6    NA 2012-10-01       25 weekday
 ```

+After that I have constructed two tables, one for weekday and one for weekend, with average number of steps in different 5-minute intervals.
+Next, we have created the required panel plot.

 ```r
 weekdaydata = data[data$days == "weekday", ]
 weekdaydata = aggregate(weekdaydata$steps, by = list(weekdaydata$interval),